-Like Server Visibility agents, network agents support Dynamic Monitoring Mode.
-Rather than have all network agents report all metrics all the time, you can run each agent in one of three modes:
+Like Server Visibility Agents, Network Agents support Dynamic Monitoring Mode (DMM).
+Rather than have all Network Agents report all metrics all the time, you can run each Agent in one of three modes:

 Every Network Visibility metric has a default DMM class (KPI, Diagnostic, and Advanced Diagnostic).
-To see the DMM class for each metric, see Network Visibility Metrics.
+See Network Visibility Metrics

-All network agents run in KPI mode by default.
-The recommended workflow is to
+By default, all Network Agents run in KPI mode.
+The recommended workflow is to:

-- When you see a performance issue on a specific node or network link, increase the metric level on the associated network agents to Diagnostic.
-Collect KPI metrics for the connections.
+- When you notice a performance issue on a specific node or network link, increase the metric level on the associated Network Agents to Diagnostic, and collect KPI metrics for the connections.

-- To troubleshoot an individual connection, increase the metric level on the associated network agents to Advanced Diagnostic.
-Collect advanced metrics for the connection.
+- To troubleshoot an individual connection, increase the metric level on the associated Network Agents to Advanced Diagnostic, and collect advanced metrics for the connection.

-- Click the Settings button ( ) in the top-right corner of the Controller page, choose AppDynamics Agents, and go to the Network Visibility Agents table.
+- Click the gear icon ( ) in the top-right corner of the Controller page, select AppDynamics Agents, and go to the Network Visibility Agents table.

-- Select the agents of interest, right-click, and choose Change Dynamic Monitoring Mode.
+- Select the Agents of interest, right-click, and select Change Dynamic Monitoring Mode.

 Connection Diagnostics and Network Bottlenecks

-Network agents can collect an extensive set of individual Connection metrics within a network link.
-Some TCP performance issues that Network Visibility can detect include:
+Network Agents can collect an extensive set of individual connection metrics within a network link.
+Network Visibility can detect these TCP performance issues: